The DIDIER families from Beckerich, Luxembourg to Evanston, Illinois

 1898 map.

 Situation still unchanged.
-Mike Didier's name still appears along with Snydacker, but around this time he lost the farm.
+Mike Didier's name still appears along with Snydacker, but at some point he lost the farm.
 Streets were often constructed along property lines.
+At least in the 1896, 1898, and 1901 city directories, Howard Street was known as Didier Avenue.

 1921 map.
-This is from a 1921 Cram map showing how the streets filled in.
+This is from a 1921 Cram map showing how some of the streets filled in.
 Touhy Avenue was then called Kenilworth Ave.

 2008 map A